laurenmock/temp_pm25_heat-hosp/README.md

-# Synergistic effects of heat and PM2.5 on heat-related hospitalizations
+# Synergistic effects of temperature and PM₂.₅ on heat-related hospitalizations